On diffeomorphisms of even-dimensional discs: Koszul duality and the proof of

-To do so, we will show that $\mr{gr}\,\ft_g(\ul{k})$ is the Koszul dual of the Kriz--Totaro algebra.
-We then give a description of the latter as a free commutative algebra in the category of symmetric sequences with the Day convolution tensor product.
-Using symmetric functions, we then give an algorithm to compute the Hilbert--Poincar\'e series of $\mr{gr}\,\ft(-,\ul{k})$.
-In Appendix \ref{sec:computational-results} we describe the results of these computations for degrees $<5n-10$.
-Finally, in Section \ref{sec:fourth-band} we give the application of these computations referred to in the introduction: a computation of the fourth ``band.''

-Throughout this section we will suppose $n \geq 2$, so that various constructions yield degreewise finite-dimensional graded vector spaces.
+for certain $\cat{FB} \times \fS_k$-representations $\mr{gr}\,\ft(-,\ul{k})$.
+The Frobenius character of $\ft_g(\ul{k})$ is the same as that of $\mr{gr}\,\ft_g(\ul{k})$.
+It thus suffices to determine the coefficients $\mr{gr}\,\ft(-,\ul{k})$, and by Schur--Weyl duality this task is equivalent to determining $\ft_g(\ul{k})$ when $n$ is odd and $\dim(H)$ is arbitrarily large, as a $\mr{GL}(H) \times \fS_k$-representation. \item In \cref{sec:kt-algebra} we prove $\mr{gr}\,\ft_g(\ul{k})$ is the Koszul dual of the Kriz--Totaro algebra. \item In \cref{sec:kt-free} we prove the Kriz--Totaro algebra is a free commutative algebra in the category of symmetric sequences with the Day convolution tensor product. \item In \cref{sec:computing-koszul-dual} we then give an algorithm to compute the Hilbert--Poincar\'e series of $\mr{gr}\,\ft(-,\ul{k})$, in the language of symmetric functions. \end{enumerate} In \cref{sec:computational-results} we describe the results of this applying algorithmic procedure in degrees $<5n-10$.
+These results are used in \cref{sec:fourth-band} to prove \cref{thm:fourth-band}: a computation of the fourth ``band.''
+Throughout this section we suppose $n \geq 2$, so that various constructions yield degreewise finite-dimensional graded vector spaces.